rickiewars/gui-shop/README.md

 GuiShop is a Fabric server-side mod to create and manage GUI shops in Minecraft.
 It comes with its own economy but also integrates seamlessly with other economy providers.
-GuiShop is based on the works of [UnsafeDodo](https://github.com/UnsafeDodo), adapted and extended to fit my needs.
+GuiShop started as a fork of [UnsafeDodo](https://github.com/UnsafeDodo)'s work, but has since been heavily modified to fit my needs.

 ## Features